__file__ = './00_core.ipynb'pshnb IPython magic

 -r <[RESET]>, --reset <[RESET]>

-Reset the shell interpreter (optionally choose shell)
+Reset the shell interpreter (optionally run ssh)

--o, --obj Return this magic object
+-o, --obj Return the `ShellInterpreter`

 -x, --expand Enable variable expansion